developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 * **[MultiBarcode](#multibarcodeparams) -** supported since DataWedge 8.0.
 Unlike legacy SimulScan, a template is not required for MultiBarcode features and parameters.
 * **[Document Capture](#documentselection) -** supported since DataWedge 8.0 and only available on select devices and scanners.
 Document Capture requires a template.

-> <span style="color:red">Contact your local Zebra sales representative for assistance to create a Document Capture template.</span>
+> <span style="color:red">Contact your local Zebra sales representative for assistance to create a Document Capture/NextGen SimulScan template.</span>
 <!-- [Removed per TUT-40275]
 * **Signature capture -** supported since DataWedge 7.3
 * **OCR A/B -** supported since DataWedge 7.5 -->